tpeterka/moab-diy/README.md

 ## Running moab-diy

 There are three options for input data.
-You can generate a synthetic mesh, either tetrahedral or hexahedral, or read in input file as follows.
+You can generate a synthetic mesh, either tetrahedral or hexahedral, or read in an input file as follows.

 3d tetrahedral synthetic mesh